Molecular Taphonomy and Forensic Anthropology

 Are you curious about the molecular and biological processes that occur after death and how we can apply this knowledge in forensic research?

 Parallel to this period, you will immerse yourself in the literature of a topic of your choice and write a research proposal for an applied taphonomic, molecular, or anthropological study addressing an identified knowledge gap.
-In the second part of the minor, you will put your research proposal into practice by conducting your study and completing it with a thesis.
+In the second part of the minor, you will further develop your research proposal by conducting a literature review and expanding it into a comprehensive, fully elaborated study design that could be carried out in practice.

 Added value: